Construction Dewatering

 • Any required pretreatment system must be in place during dewatering and always maintained.

-• Changes to the pretreatment system may be required at any time during the dewatering process as conditions change.
+• Changes to the pretreatment system may be required at any time during the dewatering process as site conditions change.

 • In the event the pretreatment system fails, dewatering must stop immediately.